Key points

 Vietnam on the road to zero

-The workshop is part of a range of research connections we shares with Vietnam, including the Future of Electricity Vietnam project.
-The project establishes a science-to-policy dialogue and builds an evidence base of Australian experience to support future electricity planning and policy and research cooperation between Australia and Vietnam.
+The workshop is part of a range of research connections we share with Vietnam, including the Future of Electricity Vietnam project.
+The project establishes a science-to-policy dialogue to support future electricity planning and cooperation between both countries.

 The future energy plans for Vietnam are expansive.
 Vietnam released its Power Development Plan VIII (known as PDP8) in May 2023.
 The plan aims to boost wind and gas energy and to explore investment in new technologies such as battery storage, hydrogen, and ammonia while reducing reliance on coal.